 Defamation law itself, however, is a complicated and constantly changing and evolving area of the law, especially with all the rapid advances in technology which seem to be occurring on a daily basis.

-In order to make a defamation claim, you must commence legal action no later than 1 year after the publication of the material that you believe to be defamatory.
+In order to make a defamation claim, you must commence legal action no later than one year after the publication of the material that you believe to be defamatory.

 In instances of severe financial loss or hardship due to defamation